PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 ``Job Generator`` is composed of ``Job Throttler``, ``Job Broker``, ``Job Splitter``, ``Task Setupper``,  and the job submission code.
 It is highly parallelized since the performance of ``Job Generator`` directly affects the throughput of the whole system.
-It must scale well since a single task can generate millions of jobs, for example.
+It must scale well since, for example, a single task can generate millions of jobs.

-The enter task pool is first partitioned by global share and resource requirements such as the number of cores and memory size.
+The entire task pool is first partitioned by global share and resource requirements such as the number of cores and memory size.
 Each ``Job Generator`` agent takes one partition in a single processing cycle.
 ``Job Throttler`` runs in the agent and checks whether there are enough jobs running or queued on computing resources for the partition.
-If not, the agent spawns multiple threads. ``Job Broker`` running on each thread takes one task in the partition based on its priority and selects appropriate computing resources.
+If not, the agent spawns multiple threads.
+The ``Job Broker`` running on each thread takes one task in the partition based on its priority and selects appropriate computing resources.
+The selection algorithm takes into consideration multiple factors such as
+ * data locality
-The selection algorithm considers data locality, requirements for data processing and transfers, constraints and downtime of computing resources, and transfer backlog over the network.
+ * requirements for data processing and transfers
+ * constraints and downtime of computing resources
+ * and transfer backlog over the network
 If one or more computing resources are available, ``Job Broker`` passes the task to ``Job Splitter`` which generates jobs to respect task requirements and various constraints of computing resources.
 Finally, the job submission code submits those jobs to the PanDA server after ``Task Setupper`` prepares